rl-institut/SimBA/docs/source/modes.rst

 --------------------
 Greedy Optimization
 ####################
 This mode optimizes a scenario by electrifying as few opportunity stations as possible using a greedy approach.
-Two basic approaches to use the optimization module are setting the mode in the ebus_toolbox configuration file to
+Two basic approaches to use the optimization module are setting the mode in the simba configuration file to

 ::